 No Film and Video Studies course that is required for the major may be unsuccessfully attempted more than three times.
 A grade lower than a C constitutes an unsuccessful attempt in any given course.
 Those students who do not successfully complete such a course within three attempts will be terminated from the major.

-Film and Video Studies majors are required to declare one concentration by the end of their 2nd semester in the program.
+Film at Mason majors are required to declare one concentration by the end of their 2nd semester in the program.